How to Get Started

 Senior Design Options

-If you are interested in a research career then you should consider going to graduate school after completing your undergraduate degree.
+- If you are interested in a research career you should consider going to graduate school following completion of your undergraduate degree.